Gold (1974 film)

-Gold is a 1974 British thriller film starring Roger Moore and Susannah York and directed by Peter R. Hunt.
-It was based on the 1970 novel Gold Mine by Wilbur Smith.
-Moore plays Rod Slater, general manager of a South African gold mine, who is instructed by his boss Manfred Steyner (Bradford Dillman) to break through an underground dike into what he is told is a rich seam of gold.
-Meanwhile, he falls in love with Steyner's wife Terry, played by York.
-In the United States, the film was released only as part of a double bill with The Taking of Pelham One Two Three.
+Gold is a 1974 British thriller film directed by Peter R. Hunt and starring Roger Moore, Susannah York, Ray Milland, Bradford Dillman and John Gielgud.
+Based on the 1970 novel Gold Mine by Wilbur Smith (who also co-wrote the screenplay), the film follows Rodney "Rod" Slater (Moore), general manager of a South African gold mine, who is instructed by his boss Steyner (Dillman) to break through an underground dike into what he is told is a rich seam of gold.
+Meanwhile, he falls in love with Steyner's wife Terry (York).

+The film is notable for featuring several cast and crew from the James Bond film series, including star Moore, director Hunt, editor John Glen, and titles designer Maurice Binder.
+Filming took place on-location in Johannesburg and London.

+Gold was released in the United Kingdom by Hemdale Film Corporation on September 6, 1974.
+It received mixed-to-positive reviews, and was a big commercial success, becoming one of the highest-grossing British films of 1974.
+The film was a nominated for an Academy Award for Best Original Song (for "Wherever Love Takes Me", performed in the film by Maureen McGovern) and a BAFTA Award for Best Sound.